blndgs/intents-CLI/README.md

 #### Using the `--c` Flag

 The `--c` flag specifies which chain configuration to use when signing UserOperations.
-This is particularly important for cross-chain transactions where the UserOperation might interact with multiple chains.
+This applies for cross-chain transactions where the UserOperation might interact with multiple chains.

 ```bash
 # For BSC operations